 The course will equip you for researching and communicating history by treating you as a historian from day one.
-You will be supported in ‘doing’ history through a mix of core units, a wide choice of specialist optional units and substantial pieces of independent research.
+You will study a broad range of historic cultures and societies and have opportunities to explore life in the past from the medieval world to the modern day.
+You will develop your historical skills through a mix of core units, a wide choice of specialist optional units and substantial pieces of independent research.
 Small-group seminar teaching, supported by lectures and workshops, facilitates student discussion and debate.

-You will come together with students from other innovation disciplines, such as psychology and management, each contributing a unique perspective on a challenge as you identify needs and develop ideas.
-Ultimately, you'll create innovative solutions together.
+You will come together with students from other innovation disciplines, such as computer science, psychology and geography.
+Each subject contributes a different perspective on a challenge as you identify needs and develop ideas.
+By drawing on your unique ideas and views on the world, you will learn from your subject and other students to develop innovative solutions together.

 By the time you graduate you will have a portfolio of work ranging from live client projects to planning your own entrepreneurial venture.
 You will have learned how to evaluate the potential of your product or service and how to finance it, and you will have a network of peers and advisers who have worked with you along the way.

 For more information visit the Centre for Innovation and Entrepreneurship.

 Full details about the course structure and units for this course can be viewed in the programme catalogue.Go to programme catalogue